Improvement-Service/one-scotland-gazetteer/README.md

 # Appendices

-**Table 1.** OSG webservices datasets

-**Table 2.** HTTP request data which can be included within the query posted to the web service.
+**Table 1.** HTTP request data which can be included within the query posted to the web service.

  |Value|Description|Mandatory|Type|
  |---|---|---|---|